susanalima/javaScriptAndMe/process/README.md

     * duplicated: for removing duplicated and generating unique ids and final output (should be run after running the minified option)
 * second_option:
     * similarity_score: int representing similarity threshold (should be 40) (if process_option is duplicated)

+First run the minified option and then the duplicated option.

 If process_option is minified: